 PURGE removes a batch job from the system and from the batch queue.
-If the batch job is currently active, it is cancelled. fð is the file descriptor of the file containing the batch job.
-I NQU I RE displays the status of a batch job. fd is the file descriptor of the file containing the batch job.
+If the batch job is currently active, it is cancelled. fd is the file descriptor of the file containing the batch job.
+INQUIRE displays the status of a batch job. fð is the file descriptor of the file containing the batch job.
 If fd is omitted, the status of all submitted jobs is displayed.
-SUBMIT adds a job to the batch queue. fd is the file descriptor of the file containing the batch job to be added to the batch queue.
+SUBMIT adds a job to the batch queue. fð is the file descriptor of the file containing the batch job to be added to the batch queue.
 ATF changes the accounting transaction file.
 The current ATF is closed and a new ATF is allocated (if necessary) and assigned. fd is the file descriptor of the new ATF.
+PSM indicates that this command is directed to the priority scheduling mechanism (PSM) handler within MTM.
+If no further parameter is specified, the current PSM values are displayed on the system console.
+This parameter is legal only if SGN.SCHR (see Section 2.4.21) is equated to 2 when sysgening MTM.
+INTERVAL selects the interval value for change. n is the time interval in seconds between the PSM priority recomputation.
+The range for n is 1 through 10.
+I/0 selects the I/O count for change. n sets the maximum number of I/O (performed in the last PSM interval) that is taken into account to recompute the new priority for an MTM subtask.
+Tasks with I/O intensity exceeding this value (in the last PSM interval) are treated as if their I/O intensity equals the value.
+The higher the I/O intensity of a task, the higher its computed priority.
+The range for n is 1 through 9,999.
+MAXPROCESSOR selects the MAXPROCESSOR value for change.